Vanilla Cardamom Walnut Muffins

 - ⅓ cup melted coconut oil, cooled slightly*

-- ⅔ cup milk (I use unsweetened plain almond)
+- ⅔ cup unsweetened plain almond milk (or milk of choice)

 - ¼ cup honey